FTMahringer/SceneManager/README.md

 # SceneManager

-This is the first release of my Library SceneManager and CustomAlerts.
+This is the release of my Library SceneManager and CustomAlerts.

 It is for managing fxmls in the Scenes Enum and showing and changing those Scenes.

 You need to implement the code for it to function properly.
 In the enum, please put your own scenes infos.

 ## Authors